Barber: Barber's pole

 The barber pole, featuring blue, red and white spiraling stripes, symbolizes different aspects of the craft.
 It is a symbol from the time when barbers used to perform medical procedures.
 The white and red stripes represent bandages and blood while the blue stripes represent veins.
-In the United States, the blue stripe is also sometimes used to match the flag.
+The pole may be stationary or may rotate, often with the aid of an electric motor.
+A spinning barber pole creates a visual illusion, in which the stripes appear to be traveling up or down the length of the pole, rather than around it.